Smarties98/MethPy/README.md

 While the xlsx  file provides the same data, enhanced with color-coded formatting.
-In the top left corner there is the color legend
+In the top left corner there is the color legend.
+This file is it done in a way that changing the value of a cell it recalculate the sum of methylated cytosine and the percentage for that position.
+In this file it is shown just the row containg F-R, all the others are just hidden.

 ![table2](Images/table2.png)

 ![table3](Images/table3.png)